Buyer's Guide — 2026

 BESA OS is the only all-in-one hotel platform purpose-built for Albanian hotels and the Western Balkans.
 It bundles PMS, restaurant POS (with KDS, table management, room charge), channel manager (Booking.com, Expedia, Airbnb), Albanian fiscalization (Law 87/2019 — eBills), full accounting (SKK 2), HR/payroll, AI guest inbox (WhatsApp/Messenger/Instagram/Viber), warehouse and inventory — at no separate license cost.
 For boutique hotels operating in Albania, no other platform on the market offers this combination.

-Cloudbeds bundles PMS, channel manager, booking engine and revenue tools into a single subscription.
-In 2026 Cloudbeds launched Signals, a causal-AI demand-forecasting model.
-Best for 5–50 room independent properties that want minimal vendor management.
-Cloudbeds has 400+ integrations versus Mews's 1,000+, but covers the core 95% of needs out of the box.
-Not certified for Albanian fiscalization.
+These bundle PMS, channel manager, booking engine and revenue tools into a single subscription, increasingly with built-in AI demand forecasting.
+Best for 5–50 room independent properties that want minimal vendor management and predictable billing.
+They cover the core 95% of needs out of the box — but are not certified for Albanian fiscalization, and accounting still happens in a separate program.

-Amenitiz is built specifically for independent European hotels with 3–30 rooms.
-It includes PMS, channel manager, booking engine, payment gateway and a website builder in a single platform starting at €42/month.
+Built specifically for independent European hotels with 3–30 rooms, these suites include PMS, channel manager, booking engine, payment gateway and often a website builder in one platform, starting around €42/month.
 Best for boutique hotels, B&Bs and small inns that want a modern website plus PMS in one place.
-Limited restaurant POS support — typically requires a separate POS system.
+Restaurant POS support is usually limited — typically requiring a separate POS system.

-Part of the SiteMinder family, Little Hotelier targets small properties moving from manual systems to their first PMS.
-It prioritizes simplicity over advanced features and is widely used by 10–30 room properties for its straightforward setup and responsive support.
+These target small properties moving from manual systems (spreadsheets, paper) to their first PMS.
+They prioritize simplicity over advanced features and are widely used by 10–30 room properties for straightforward setup and responsive support — but you outgrow them as soon as you add a restaurant, a second outlet or fiscal-reporting requirements.

 Decision framework